mhayward-dev/ClassicWoWTalentCalculator/README.md

-# WoWClassicNews
-WoW Classic News
+# WoW Classic Talent Calculator using Angular JS

-This is the codebase for my WoW Classic fansite.

-The project is in-progress...
+This is a prototype of a talent calculator used to help players plan their characters in the popular MMORPG, World of Warcraft.